mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 connected to 4o6 DHCP Relay Agent that performs the en- and decapsulation.
 This document does not change anything else in the 4o6 DHCP specification and therefore the security consideration of {{RFC7341}} still apply.

+The mechanism described differs from {{RFC7341}} as the DHCP client actually sends and receveis DHCP messages, whereas in {{RFC7341}} it only sends DHCPv6 messages.
+This opens for the possibility that DHCP messages will reach a DHCP server without using the 4o6RA.

 The legacy IPv4 client is not aware of this mechanism, however, even when 4o6 DHCP is used, the client does not have any control about the